leon-vv/design-project/task3/report.md

 ### High level implementation

 Four SR Flip Flops are used to represent the Program Counter state.
 The new state is chosen using the Mux4_2to1 component.
 By supplying a '1' for the 'Carry-In' value and "0000" for the second number the Four Adder turns into a simple increment circuit.
-The inputs to this Mux consists of the current state incremented by one or the ROM data supplied at port D(3:0).
+The inputs to the Mux consist of the current state incremented by one and the ROM data supplied at port D(3:0).
 The select line of the MUX is the output of an And gate whose inputs are the Carry and Load input ports.

 ### Simulation